longndt/vue-course/diagrams/course_structure_diagram.md

 # Vue Course Structure Diagram 📊

-## Complete TypeScript Course Organization & Navigation
+## Complete JavaScript Course Organization & Navigation

-This diagram shows the complete structure of the Vue 3 with TypeScript course, including all lessons, resources, and learning paths.
+This diagram shows the complete structure of the Vue 3 with JavaScript course, including all lessons, resources, and learning paths.

 ```mermaid
 graph TD